gitlabhq/gitlabhq/doc/administration/high_availability/README.md

 available.
 However, some GitLab features such as the issue tracker and Continuous Integration are not available when GitLab is down.

+For a detailed insight into how GitLab scales and configures gitlab.com, you can watch [this 1 hour Q&A](https://www.youtube.com/watch?v=uCU8jdYzpac&feature=youtu.be) with [John Northrup](gitlab.com/northrup), one of our Infrastructure Engineers and live questions coming in from some of our customers.

 **Keep in mind that all Highly Available solutions come with a trade-off between cost/complexity and uptime**.
 The more uptime you want, the more complex the solution.
 And the more complex the solution, the more work is involved in